 14. Visit the “Colour Changing” Blue Pool

-One of Dorset’s less known attractions, Blue Pool is a peaceful and incredibly beautiful spot where the water changes colour as if by magic.
-Very fine clay suspended in the water diffracts light in different ways, which causes the colour of the pool to vary.
+One of Dorset’s less-known attractions, Blue Pool is a peaceful and incredibly beautiful spot where the water changes colour as if by magic.
+It’s actually because of very fine clay suspended in the water.
+This diffracts light in different ways, causing the colour of the pool to vary as a result.
 Sometimes it’s blue, sometimes green or turquoise, but it’s always beautiful.

 15. Meet the Chimps at Monkey World

 Monkey World in Dorset is one of the UK’s only ape rescue and rehabilitation centres, and it’s a true sanctuary for over 250 adorable primates.
 Originally founded to provide a refuge for tourist beach chimps rescued from Spain, the park is now home to more than twenty species and all of them have been rescued – from labs, circuses, pet shops, or TV.

 Visiting isn’t just a chance to learn more about monkeys and apes, or to get cute photos of baby orangutans at the nursery.
 You’ll also be supporting Monkey World’s important rescue and rehabilitation work – as they rely on ticket sales to fund this.

 English wine has really started to take off in recent years, and Dorset is home to several fantastic vineyards that are well worth a visit.
 If you really want to get stuck in, you can even stay on a working vineyard with an on-site winery at Melbury Vale Vineyard on the edge of Cranborne Chase.
 From here it would be easy to explore the other local vineyards, which include Langham Wine near Dorchester, Furleigh Estate in Bridport, and English Oak Vineyard near Poole.

 17. Tackle Some of England’s Best Climbing Routes